Rebuild of Evangelion: Production

 The studio involved with production of the original series, Gainax was facing significant problems at the time, and Anno felt unable to continue his project there.
 In order to produce the films, Anno left Gainax and founded Khara in May 2006 together with most of the talent involved in the original anime series.
 In the December 2006 issue of Newtype, Anno revealed he was happy to finally recreate Eva "as he wanted it to be" in the beginning and that he was no longer constrained by technological and budget limitations.

 The release schedule of the Rebuild films has experienced many delays, with the first film pushed from its original summer release date to fall 2007, and the second film's release date shifted from 2008 to summer 2009.
 The third film, initially announced as a simultaneous release with Evangelion: Final in the summer of 2008, was released in fall 2012.

 In 2012, the final film was briefly listed on Khara's website for a 2013 release.
 Later, in the August 2013 issue of OtonaFami, it was announced that it would be released around winter 2015.
 In October 2014, Anno announced that due to other commitments, which was later revealed to be his involvement with Shin Godzilla, the film will be further delayed to an unknown date despite the previous release date being echoed in the January 2015 issue of Weekly Bunshun.
 In 2019 the final film, now called Evangelion: 3.0+1.0 Thrice Upon a Time, was scheduled for a June 27, 2020 release date but received two delays due to concerns over the COVID-19 pandemic.
 It was released on March 8, 2021.
 3.0+1.0 is intended to be Anno's final Evangelion work.

-To encourage staying at home during the COVID-19 pandemic, the three released movies have been made available to watch for free at the official EVA-EXTRA app, and for a limited time, at the official YouTube channel of Studio Khara.

 In contrast with the television series, Matisse Pro EB font was used for Japanese and English texts, with Neue Helvetica, Futura, Eurostile also used for English texts.
 On 10 November 2016, Fontworks began selling the Matisse EB TrueType edition family, which includes the television series and Rebuild of Evangelion versions of the font.